FabienGreard/kirby-boilerplate/README.md

 Kirby use [vercel](https://vercel.com/docs) however you can use any other hosting service.

+In order to not populate `.env` and still being able to deploy we are using [vercel-env](https://vercel.com/docs/concepts/projects/environment-variables).

 ## Roadmap:

 (Would love Pull requests that build towards these objectives)